celestiaorg/celestia-app/specs/src/specs/data_structures.md

 A share is a fixed-size data chunk associated with a namespace ID, whose data will be erasure-coded and committed to in [Namespace Merkle trees](#namespace-merkle-tree).

+A sequence is a contiguous set of shares that contain semantically relevant data.
+A sequence should be parsed together because data may be split across share boundaries.
+One sequence exists per reserved namespace and per message.

 - The first [`NAMESPACE_ID_BYTES`](./consensus.md#constants) of a share's raw data `rawData` is the namespace ID of that share, `namespaceID`.
 - The next [`SHARE_INFO_BYTES`](./consensus.md#constants) bytes are for share information with the following structure:
   - The first 7 bits represent the share version in big endian form (initially, this will be `0000000` for version `0`);